Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 2. The Modern Conservatory: Evolution of a Classic

 Forget the boiling hot plastic boxes of the 1990s.
-The modern conservatory has evolved significantly, but it still retains its core identity: it is a room built primarily of glass.
+The modern conservatory has evolved significantly through advanced glazing, but it still retains its core identity: it is a room built primarily of glass.

 The Pros

-- Light: Nothing beats a glass roof for flooding a home with natural light.
+- Light: Nothing beats a high-performance glass roof for flooding a home with natural light.

-- Connection: It offers the purest connection to the garden.
+- Connection: It offers the purest visual connection to the garden.

-- Permitted Development: In most cases (under 30m²), you do not need planning permission or building regulations, making it the fastest route to more space.
+- Permitted Development: If you are wondering do I need planning permission for a conservatory, the answer is usually no. In most cases (under 30m²), you bypass planning permission and building regulations, making it the fastest legal route to more space.

 The Cons

-- Separation: You cannot legally remove the doors between the house and the conservatory.
-It remains a “separate” room, not a true extension of your living space.
+- Separation: You cannot legally remove the exterior doors between the house and the conservatory.
+It must remain a “separate” room, not a true open-plan extension of your living space.

 3. The Traditional Extension: The Heavyweight Choice

-The traditional brick-and-block extension is the “Gold Standard” for adding space.
-It involves digging foundations, pouring concrete, building cavity walls, and installing a timber roof structure.
+The traditional brick-and-block extension is the “Gold Standard” for adding permanent space.
+It involves digging deep foundations, pouring concrete, building cavity walls, and installing a timber roof structure.

 Why choose it?
 It feels exactly like the rest of your house.
 It is fully insulated, compliant with Building Regulations Part L (Energy Efficiency), and integrated into the home’s central heating system.
-It adds the most value to the property (usually more than it costs to build).
+When asking which adds more value conservatory or extension, the brick extension wins, usually adding more to the resale price than it costs to build.

 Why is an extension so much more expensive than a conservatory or hybrid?
 It’s usually what you can’t see: the ground.